 The Office of State Government Relations monitors executive branch and legislative affairs in Richmond and advocates on behalf of the University on issues relating to faculty, staff and students.

+Strategic Communications is a unit of Communications and Marketing.
 This site includes press releases, upcoming events, campus news, and general information about the Strategic Communications Office, including phone numbers and e-mail addresses of staff.

 The Undergraduate Academic Affairs Office handles requests and questions regarding undergraduate students in the College of Humanities and Social Sciences.